 - Use a PS4 VPN to stream extra content and avoid network throttling

 Now that the PS5 is out, these two consoles might seem obsolete.
 However there's not a lot of next-gen-only games available yet, plus PS5s are very tricky to get a hold of right now.

-While the PS4 Pro and PS4 Slim aren't easy to find either, they are still an excellent pair of consoles.
+While the question of PS4 Pro vs. PS4 Slim is somewhat moot since it's not easy to find either right now, they are still an excellent pair of consoles.
 So if you want a PlayStation console right now, or a good deal on an older model, which one should you buy?

 The PS4 Slim is the refreshed version of the standard PS4, with a design that Sony says is 30 percent smaller, 16 percent lighter and consumes 30 percent less power than the launch model.
 So unless you really need those few inches of extra space, folks who already own a PS4 have virtually no reason to buy the Slim.